 (RESERVES COMMITTED/INDEX PRICING)

-Enron North America Corp. a Delaware corporation ("Buyer"), and Quantum Energy, L.L.C., a ______________ corporation (as seller and Seller's Representative) and Enernet of Wyoming, L.L.C., a limited liability company (as seller) ( Quantum Energy Resources, Inc. and Enernet of Wyoming, L.L.C. being collectively referred to herein as "Seller"), each a "Party" and collectively, the "Parties," make and enter into this agreement (this "Agreement") effective as of the 1st Day of December, 1999, (the “Effective Date”).
+Enron North America Corp. a Delaware corporation ("Buyer"), and Quantum Energy, L.L.C., an Oklahoma limitied liability company (as seller and Seller's Representative) and Enernet of Wyoming, L.L.C., a Wyoming limited liability company (as seller and Seller’s Representative) ( Quantum Energy, L.L.C. and Enernet of Wyoming, L.L.C. being collectively referred to herein as "Seller"), each a "Party" and collectively, the "Parties," make and enter into this agreement (this "Agreement") effective as of the 1st Day of December, 1999, (the “Effective Date”).

 ARTICLE 1.
 TERM